 - There is a limit of 180 credits you can attempt (passed or failed, whether at UBC or elsewhere) while earning your BSc degree at UBC.
 Additionally, you are expected to be promoted to the next year level when you reach or exceed specific credit thresholds.
 If you can't reasonably expect to earn a degree within those credit limits, you will not be readmitted

 After you have submitted your online application to UBC Undergraduate Admissions, you will receive a link where you can upload additional documents.
-Use that link to upload your completed UBC Science Re-admission Supplemental Form (linked below) and any additional documentation.
+Use that link to upload your completed UBC Science Re-admission Supplemental Form and any additional documentation.
 The reviewers will be looking for evidence that the changes you have made would likely lead to academic success, and that you have a good understanding of the remaining degree requirements - any and all evidence of your ability to succeed at the university level will be taken into account.
 A written self-assessment and a reasoned academic plan are among the items that will be reviewed.

 Students who are required to discontinue or withdraw from UBC Science following sessional evaluation have the right to appeal the decision.
-Appeals are considered by the Faculty of Science Admissions, Adjudication and Appeals Committee in June.
+Appeals are considered by the Faculty of Science Admissions, Adjudication and Appeals Committee in the summer.
 Appeal deadlines are included in the email you receive notifying you of the winter sessional evaluation decision.

 Successful appeals must meet a high threshold